Sultron/Project-2---Spam-Filter/README.md

 # Project-2 Spam-Filter
 CS 482/682 - Artificial Intelligence

+### Training.R
+Trains dataset from .csv file and save to new file.

+### Classify.R
+Classifies new data from training file and testing .csv file.

 ## Required Packages
 In order to run the R scripts, the following packages needs to be installed
 - tm